 Fly to Washington where you will transfer to your hotel for an overnight stay.

-Cross the Mason-Dixon Line into Pennsylvania and visit the site of the Battle of Gettysburg where your visit will coincide with the annual Gettysburg re-enactment, one of the largest and finest of its kind where you will learn why this was the decisive campaign of the civil war.
+Head to the site of the Battle of Gettysburg where your visit will coincide with the annual Gettysburg re-enactment, one of the largest and finest of its kind, where you will learn why this was the decisive campaign of the civil war.
 Enjoy a number of living history events with people dressed in clothes and uniforms of the era and you will experience the cannon fire, cavalry charges and infantry battles of the Union and Confederate armies as you watch the two forces re-enact the events of July 1863.